SUSE/sesdev/README.md

 Where `<repo>` can be any of the openSUSE build targets currently enabled for the [sesdev package in the openSUSE Build Service](https://build.opensuse.org/package/show/filesystems:ceph/sesdev).

-At this point, sesdev should be installed and ready to use: refer to the "Usage" chapter, below, for further information.
+At this point, sesdev should be installed and ready to use: refer to the [Usage](#usage) chapter, below, for further information.

 ### Install sesdev on Fedora Linux